zyb2ww/drm-tip/drm-intel.rst

   `details on testing requirements
   <http://blog.ffwll.ch/2013/11/testing-requirements-for-drmi915.html>`_.

+* The patch series has passed CI pre-merge testing.
+See CI details below.

 * An open source userspace, reviewed and ready for merging by the upstream project, must be available for new kernel ABI.
 Please see `details on upstreaming requirements